-Thinking your way through the entire trading process may prove to be the greatest challenge with automated trading.
+Thinking your way through the entire trading process may be the greatest challenge with automated trading.
 Planning your trade from start to finish has always been a best practice.
 Previously, you could approach trading dynamically — you could log in to your brokerage account and make changes.

-The Option Alpha autotrading platform requires you to think through the entire trade process from entry to exit.
-Now, the process of thinking through a trade from entry to exit is structured in the bot building process.
+Autotrading requires you to think through the entire trade process from entry to exit.
+Now, this is structured in the bot-building process.
+Automations are the bot's instruction manual and nothing more than your trade plan articulated through decision actions.

-Think about the big picture of the bot and narrow down your objective.
+Think about the big picture of the bot and narrow down your objective:

 - Do you want to trade stocks, ETFs, or options?